zachmccabe/briars/index.md

 Briars is 1 part diary, 1 part social publishing experiment.

 I do this to remind myself of the remarkable worlds that are right in front of me.
 Call it whatever you like -- meditation, gratitude, delight.
-Figured I'd bring a few friends along for the ride.
+Figured I could bring a few friends along for the ride.

 ---